joey-carlson/sis-engine/docs/IMPLEMENTATION_SUMMARY_one_loot_table_v1.0.md

 ## Design Decisions

 ### 1. Why Hybrid Translation?
-Converts D&D items into SPAR situations while preserving enough detail for GMs to translate into their specific game systems.
-Balances SPAR's narrative philosophy with practical GM utility.
+Converts D&D items into SiS situations while preserving enough detail for GMs to translate into their specific game systems.
+Balances SiS's narrative philosophy with practical GM utility.

 ### 2. Why Not Pure Narrative?
 Pure narrative conversion would lose too much information.
 GMs asked for guidance on adapting classic items to various systems - hybrid approach delivers this.